aun-nanmanat/DataMiningProject/README.md

-# Comparative Analysis of Imputation Techniques in Australian Rainfall Data
+# Data Mining Project: Comparative Analysis of Imputation Techniques in Australian Rainfall Data
 ## Project Overview
 ### Objective:
 Address the challenges of missing values in real-world datasets and evaluate the performance of various imputation techniques and machine learning models to improve the accuracy of predictive models for weather forecasting.